Cybersecurity Considerations During M&A Phases

 - Understand how cybersecurity vulnerabilities can pose risks to a deal’s value in both the short and long term.

-- Conduct an analysis of the target company’s cyber risks during the due diligence and deal execution phases.
+- Analyze the target company’s cyber risks during the due diligence and deal execution phases.

 - Continue to mitigate cyber risks in the integration phase.